Real Country 102.1 Open Wheel Mania Night

 Any situation not specifically covered in these rules will be acted upon by the official or officials in charge at the time, whose decision will be final and binding.

-Any disagreement over technical questions or operations will be resolved by Track officials.
+Any disagreement over technical questions or operations will be resolved by series officials.
 When decision is rendered, decision is final and binding

 Continuous developments in racing may necessitate changes which cannot be anticipated at the time rules are formulated.
 If necessary, rules may be updated, changed, deleted or added to at the discretion of the officials.